 Dysphagia may occur at any point throughout the lifespan and it may result from a wide variety of circumstances from acute medical events, to diseases, to normal aging.
 Neurological events, conditions, and diseases that can be associated with dysphagia include but are not limited to stroke, traumatic brain injury, brain tumor, cerebral palsy, Parkinson’s disease, and amyotrophic lateral sclerosis.
 Many autoimmune diseases and conditions such as multiple sclerosis, myasthenia gravis, Guillain Barre Syndrome, and various forms of myositis may also be associated with dysphagia.
 Physical changes to the anatomy such as development of a Zenker’s diverticulum, cervical osteophyte, Schatzki ring, or damage to the vocal folds may result in dysphagia.
 Numerous surgical and/or medical interventions such as intubation, anterior cervical spine surgery, carotid endartarectomy, and resections for various forms of head and neck cancer may also be associated dysphagia.
 A variety of medications used to treat other conditions such as antipsychotics, antidepressants, anticonvulsants, and medications to treat anxiety may actually induce or worsen dysphagia.
 Finally, prolonged illnesses that require hospitalization may cause muscular deconditioning which may be correlated with the development of dysphagia.

 Common, physical complications of dysphagia include, but are not limited to choking, dehydration, malnutrition, respiratory distress, and pneumonia.
 Additional, but often overlooked, complications of dysphagia are its social and psychological impacts.
-Since a great deal of the social occasions that people enjoy are centered around preparing and consuming food, individuals who are unable to swallow safely are often embarrassed by their swallowing problem and become ...
+Since a great deal of the social occasions that people enjoy are centered around preparing and consuming food, individuals who are unable to swallow safely are often embarrassed by their swallowing problem ...